Pietas

 “Indeed, imperator.”

-“You are not seriously considering getting into that insult, are you?”
-Sextus switched to Latin, casting a sideways glance at the boat and its crew.
+“You’re not seriously considering getting into that insult, are you?”
+Sextus switched to Latin, casting a sideways glance at the boat and its strange crew.
+Surely his father sensed the wrongness?
 Pompey waved him away.

 “Please forgive us,” Achillas replied cooly in Greek, gesturing apologetically at the boat.
 “I am afraid this is the best we could do under the circumstances.
 As you may have heard, we’re at war.
 A situation that, I believe, is not unfamiliar to you.”
 He paused, holding Pompey’s gaze.
 “All of our larger vessels are otherwise engaged.
 I hope our humble despatch would be agreeable?”

-“I understand completely,” Pompey was saying, his smile forced.
-Cornelia clung to Pompey’s arm, visibly trembling.
+“I understand completely,” Pompey said, consular smile unwavering.
+Cornelia clung to Pompey’s arm, trembling.
+Pompey glanced askance at Cornelia, irritation sparking.
 “What is it, woman?”
-Pompey asked out of the corner of his mouth, eyes pinned on the Egyptians.
 Cornelia grabbed Sextus’ arm and pulled father and son away from the gunwale, out of sight of the boat, then took Pompey’s face in her hands.

 “Do not get in that boat.
-Please.
 I have a terrible feeling that if you do, something awful will happen.
-It all feels wrong.
+It feels wrong.
 Send them away.
-You can change your mind.
-You are Pompey the Great.
+You can change your mind; you’re Pompey the Great.
 Don’t you agree, Sextus?”

 “I cannot send them away.”
-Pompey’s tone was firm.
+Pompey’s tone was sharp.
 “My request for an audience has been granted, and I must accept.
 I admit the transport and deputation are a disappointment, but we must all adjust our expectations.
 We are out of options.”
-Pompey held Cornelia’s gaze and something like the old fire blazed behind his eyes before his expression softened.
-He kissed his wife first on the mouth, then the forehead.
-“Do not worry, my love.
+Pompey held Cornelia’s gaze and something like the old fire roared behind his eyes before his expression softened.
+He kissed his wife’s brow.
+“Do not worry.
 All will be well.”
-Sextus received none of that softness, but a stern look.
+Sextus received a stern look.
 “You too.
 No need for groundless accusations.”
-Sextus opened his mouth to protest, but Pompey swung around, calling for his steward.
-“Philip!
-Come here and grab a slave, would you?”
+Sextus thought to protest, but Pompey was already gone, calling for his steward.

 “Take Publius Rufus and Tertius Gabinus with you,” he said, heading towards the gunwale.
 “I’m going too.”

 “Absolutely not.”
 Pompey caught Sextus by the arm.
-“I’ll take Rufus and Gabinus, but you stay put.
+“I’ll take the centurions, but you stay put.
 I need you here to protect your stepmother.”

-Pompey flashed his family a warm smile and swung over the gunwale as gracefully as his toga would permit.
-Philip, a slave, and the two centurions followed.
+Flashing his family a warm smile, Pompey swung over the gunwale as gracefully as his toga would permit.
+Philip, accompanied by Scythes, a slave, and the two centurions followed.

 “Welcome back to Egypt, sir,” said Achillas, helping Pompey to a seat in the prow, sitting down beside him.
-Lucius Septimius positioned himself just behind them.
-The two centurions sat in the stern and Philip and Scythes, the slave, amidships, ready to help their master disembark.
-The despatch pulled away, carrying the precious, white-clad figure of the Pompeii paterfamilias further and further away.
+Lucius Septimius positioned himself just behind.
+The two centurions sat in the stern, Philip and Scythes amidships.
+The despatch pushed off, carrying the white-clad figure of the Pompeii paterfamilias, further and further away.

 A knot coiled in Sextus’ gut as he watched the boat pull towards shore.
 Something wasn’t right.
 What was it?
-Cornelia stretched out a hand and gripped his wrist.
-Sextus glanced at his stepmother and realised she was pale.
-He had never seen Cornelia like this.
+Cornelia gripped his wrist.
+She was pale.
+Sextus had never seen Cornelia like this.
 She was normally calm to the point of apathy.
 Even leaving Rome had not fazed her.

-“My dream, Sextus,” she said, catching his eye, her voice barely audible.
+“My dream, Sextus,” she said, her voice barely audible.
 “I saw this in my dream.”

-Ice frosted Sextus’ veins at her words.
-They traced the boat’s path through the overcrowded harbour.
-With the wharves jammed, the boat headed toward an empty strip of muddy beach.
-As the oarsmen brought the dinghy ashore, Philip and Scythes, the slave, jumped out to help Pompey disembark.
-Achillas said something to Pompey, who nodded, gathering his toga about him.
+Ice frosted Sextus’ veins as they traced the boat’s path through the overcrowded harbour.
+With the wharves jammed, it headed toward an empty strip of muddy beach.
+The oarsmen brought the dinghy ashore, and Philip and Scythes jumped out to help Pompey disembark.
+Achillas said something to Pompey, who nodded, gathering his toga.
 Sextus’ father took Philip’s extended hand and lifted his foot to step over the gunwale.
-It never came down.

 Cornelia shrieked.